A modal analysis of the behavior of inertial particles in turbulence: Three-dimensional isotropic turbulence: extension to multimodal excitation

 In a physically realistic turbulent flow, excitation is not at a single frequency but involves a continuous range of frequencies.
 To analyze a multimodal excitation, all modes that appear in Eq.~\eqref{lambda} must be retained.
 With the transformation introduced in Eq.~\eqref{gam_def}, Eq.~\eqref{lambda} can be expressed as

-which provides a generic relationship for $\gamma$ in the form of an eigenvalue problem.
-An iterative approach can be adopted for computing $\gamma$ from this equation, as the evaluation of the integral requires a prior knowledge of $\gamma$.
-Our goal in this section is to find an alternative form of Eq.~\eqref{gam_gen} that allows explicit evaluation of $\gamma$.
+which provides a generic relationship for $\gamma^2$ in the form of an eigenvalue problem.
+An iterative approach can be adopted for computing $\gamma^2$ from this equation, as the evaluation of the integral requires prior knowledge of $\gamma^2$.